 When Should I See a Pediatrician or Dentist?

 The American Academy of Pediatric Dentistry recommends that your child’s first dental visit occurs when their first tooth erupts or age one, whichever comes first.
 The purpose of the first visit is to give you an opportunity to establish a relationship with your child’s dentist in case there’s ever an emergency.
-This visit also allows the dentist to review healthy eating guidelines and home-care recommendations, discuss oral habits and evaluate growth and development of your child.
-It’s a great time to ask questions related to teething and find out what to expect in the coming months.
+This visit also allows the dentist to review healthy eating guidelines and home-care recommendations, discuss oral habits, and evaluate growth and development of your child.
+It’s a great time to ask questions related to baby teething and find out what to expect in the coming months.